opengeospatial/ogcapi-environmental-data-retrieval/BackgroundReading.md

 3. There are some simple use cases or scenarios at https://github.com/opengeospatial/weather-on-the-web/tree/master/use-cases

 4. There is some more background material in the Weather on the Web repo at https://github.com/opengeospatial/weather-on-the-web .
 The README.md file is a good place to start.
-SOmeo fo the challenges are at https://github.com/opengeospatial/Weather-on-the-Web-ER/blob/master/7-challenges.adoc
+Some fo the challenges are at https://github.com/opengeospatial/Weather-on-the-Web-ER/blob/master/7-challenges.adoc

 5. The minutes of this group should highlight the decisions that have been made.
 See https://github.com/opengeospatial/Environmental-Data-Retrieval-API/wiki